HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Related Work

 \fcircle[fill=wine]{2.5pt} \textbf{Graph Neural Networks in Physical Systems}.
 GNNs have demonstrated their advantage in analysing complex dynamical systems by describing interactions on irregular grids \cite{li2022graph_lagrangian_fluids, battaglia_interaction_2016, battaglia_relational_2018, sanchez-gonzalez_graph_2018, alet_graph_2019}.
 Message-passing algorithms in GNNs have been used to pass messages between small groups of moving or interacting objects \cite{gilmer_neural_nodate}.
 New research has been conducted on solving differential equations with GNNs, but spatial information about the location of nodes is needed and there is increased computational complexity \cite{li2020neural, li2020multipole}.
 GNNs have been used to solve complex initial and boundary value problems and to model continuous-time propagation \cite{lotzsch_learning_2022, horie_physics-embedded_nodate, pilva_learning_2022, iakovlev_learning_2021}.
 All-in-one models have also been proposed by describing PDEs as neural operators \cite{brandstetter2022message, li2020neural}.

 \fcircle[fill=wine]{2.5pt} \textbf{Transformers in Physical Systems}.
 The attention mechanism has been successful in describing dynamics and patterns in physical systems \cite{geneva_transformers_2022, han2022predicting}.
 Attention layers capture structures and patterns in the spatial domain of PDEs \cite{shao2022sit, cao_choose_nodate}, while temporal evolution is modelled using attention \cite{geneva_transformers_2022, song_m2n_nodate}.
-Our model uses attention-based layers for spatial encoding and recurrent multilayer perceptron (MLP) for time marching in latent space.
+Our model uses attention-based layers for spatial encoding and a recurrent multilayer perceptron (MLP) for time marching in latent space.
 Graph neural networks have also been studied using attention \cite{min_transformer_2022, yun_graph_nodate, dwivedi_generalization_2021}, and architectures are used to model the solution operator for PDEs \cite{bo2023specformer, li_transformer_2022, cao_choose_nodate, kissas_learning_2022}.
 However, to the best of our knowledge, graph transformers and their capabilities have not yet been explored for PDEs, opening the door to a new research line.
+Janny et al. \cite{janny2023eagle} introduce a mesh-based transformer (EAGLE) optimising for large distances through pregenerated coarse meshes, combining GNN and self-attention for dynamic data. \PhysGTN\ contrasts with its graph transformer encoder, CrossFormer for parameter integration, and MLP-based time propagation, which favours recurrent over autoregressive model updates.
+Steeven et al. \cite{steeven2024space}, parallel in aim, differs in topology and integration methods, using a GNN backbone and recurrent updates with continuous integration, unlike \PhysGTN\'s single CrossFormer approach.